Tili40/pplib/README.md

 ppMimiz - Lame wrapper around miniz

+ppPointToSegment - Distance from point to segment of line.

 ppSimpleHttpClient - Yes we are trying to write our own Firefox

 ppSimpleHttpServer - Writing our own Apache